 Kundalini meditation is often associated with the Kundalini Yoga tradition, but it can also be practiced independently as a form of spiritual meditation.
 You have to note that while Kundalini meditation can be a powerful tool for spiritual growth, it should be practiced under the guidance of an experienced teacher or practitioner, as it can also be potentially dangerous if not approached with care and caution.

-Origin of Kundalini meditation
+Origin of Kundalini Meditation

 The origin of Kundalini Meditation can be traced back to ancient India, where it was a practice within the Tantric and Yoga traditions.
 The concept of Kundalini itself is mentioned in many ancient texts, including the Upanishads and the Yoga Sutras of Patanjali.